BauplanLabs/no-jvm-wap-with-iceberg/README.md

 The intent of this project is mostly pedagogical, so dependencies and frameworks have been kept to a minimum:

-* AWS credentials with appropriate permissions when the local scripts run (create buckets, upload files to bucket, read from bucket, create Lightsail service);
+* AWS credentials with appropriate permissions when the local scripts run (create buckets, upload files to bucket, create Lightsail service);
 * the [serverless framework](https://www.serverless.com/framework/) to deploy the WAP lambda with one command;
 * Docker installed locally to prepare the lambda container.
 * BONUS: Slack and a Slack App token, if you wish to receive failure notifications on Slack;